-- There is a lot of wealth, income and consumption inequality in this stylized model. - The role of credit markets, if they work correctly, will be to re-allocate uneven income profiles across the life cycle into perfectly equal consumption shares by cohort, appropriately scaled by life cycle productivity. - The model equilibrium will naturally rank: - wealth Gini > income Gini > consumption Gini.
+- There is a lot of wealth, income and consumption inequality in this stylized model. - The role of credit markets, if they work correctly, is to reallocate uneven income profiles across the life cycle into equal consumption shares by cohort, appropriately scaled by life-cycle productivity. - The model equilibrium features reasonable Gini coefficients.